 Basketball is fun to play, fun to watch, and can just as easily be played with a full team, as a duo, or even solo on your trampoline!
 You can have an informal game down in the park with friends or make it ultra-competitive by attaching a set to your 360 Pro swing set.
 The choice is yours, and basketball doesn’t lose any of its fun with a different play setting.

 We all know that exercise is great for your health, but did you know that basketball is one of the most intense sports that you can do – thanks to the fact that you use your whole body while doing it?
 In fact, just one hour of basketball can burn 728 calories for a person of average weight and fitness!

 We took a look at some of basketball's biggest health and fitness benefits, so that next time you’re thinking of getting out to play some sports, you’ll jump to basketball first!

-Whether you’re getting out onto the court or into the backyard with a Basketball Set on your Vuly trampoline, you'll know soon enough that basketball is fast paced and often unpredictable.
-You might be going in for a layup or darting side to side in defence, but no matter what you’re doing, your heart rate is up and you're getting in a great workout.
+Whether you’re getting out onto the court or into the backyard with a Basketball Set on your Vuly trampoline, you'll know soon enough that basketball is fast-paced and often unpredictable.
+You might be going in for a layup or darting side to side in defense, but no matter what you’re doing, your heart rate is up and you're getting in a great workout.

 This kind of activity makes your body work all over and helps to increase the strength of your muscles.
 This, in turn, supports your skeletal system and improves overall posture.
 Not bad for a quick game of two-on-two!